muntazirabidi/quant-finance/learning_notes/Probability-Oxford/Examples/Sheet1_Solution.md

 The 99% confidence level requirement mirrors financial regulations like Basel requirements for banks.
 This teaches us how to think about capital adequacy and risk management from a regulatory perspective.

 </div>

+# Question 2:

+> A list consists of 1000 non-negative numbers.
+The sum of the entries is 9000 and the sumof the squares of the entries of 91000.
+Let $X$ represent an entry picked at random fromthe list.
+Find the mean of $X$, the mean of $X^2$, and the variance of $X$.
+Using Markov’sinequality, show that the number of entries in the list greater than or equal to 50 is atmost 180.
+What is the corresponding bound from applying Markov’s inequality to the random variable $X2$?
+What is the corresponding bound using Chebyshev’s inequality?